m-d-johnson/golang-wdtk-linkgenerator/README.md

 This repo contains a tool that works with data provided by [MySociety](https://www.mysociety.org/).
 Among other things, it generates an overview of police forces in the United Kingdom.

-There is also some code in here that can generate overview tables of the entire WDTK list of public bodies, or a subset.
+There is also some code in here that can generate overview tables of the entire WDTK list of public bodies, or a subset of them.

-It also generates an OPML file which can be imported to a feed reader to monitor all FOI requests and updates that the WDTK site knows about.
+It also generates an OPML file which can be imported to a feed reader to monitor all UK Police FOI requests and updates tracked by WDTK.

-This tool was written for a specific project and will likely not be maintained.
-This is why it has odd functionality and why some parts are a bit messy.
+This tool was written for a specific project, and will likely not be maintained.

+This is why it has odd functionality and why some parts are messy - it's very much a toy project and I have used it as a way to learn things.
+There are no warranties and while I'll try to make fixes, they may take some time.

 ## Usage